-ND= no data (i.e. from a single sample).
-BDL=below detection level
+ND= No Sata (i.e. from a single sample).
+BDL=Below Detection Levels

 A1.5 Polychlorinated Biphenyls Results

 Polychlorinated biphenyls (PCBs) are organic compounds comprising a biphenyl group (composed of two benzene rings) with between one and ten bonded chlorine atoms.
 PCBs are highly toxic, persistent pollutants and are readily bioaccumulated in animals.